MSMortensen/GMHmicrobiome/README.md

 - **Project initiation**
   `initiate_GMH_project()`: Creates the folder structure used by the script in the the current working directory.
-It can also create copies of the five templates with generic names.
+It can also create the package’s Rmarkdown templates with generic names.

 - **Rarefaction and alpha diversity**
   `calculate_alpha_diversity()`: Calculates alpha diversity as the mean